Tutorial: Predict automobile price with the designer

 Select the Train Model module.

-In the properties pane, select Edit column selector.
+In the module details pane to the right of the canvas, select Edit column selector.

 In the Label column dialog box, expand the drop-down menu and select Column names.